 What’s scarier than a closet bogeyman?
 A closet clutterbug, of course!
-If your bedroom wardrobe is feeling extra spooky these days, look to these foolproof closet organization tips to create a clean, stylish, and functional haven for your clothes and accessories.
-Everything you need to get started is below.
+If your bedroom wardrobe is feeling extra spooky these days, look to these foolproof closet organization ideas and tips to create a clean, stylish, and functional haven for your clothes and accessories.
+Everything you need to know about how to organize a closet and get started on your own is below.

 Here are 10 clever closet organization tips from vlogger Shea Whitney to inspire you: